Samkth123/KTH-md/sourcing/dummies book.md

 	- buy from supplier in low cost region
 - **Ordering large quantities means more space is needed to store inventory & more people to manage it.
 So increasing lot size you buy could lower costs up front, but increase total costs**
 - Similar problem for supppliers far away
-- Price per unit might be lower but increased transportation costs can eat up those savings
+- Price per unit might be lower but increased transportation costs can eat up those savings.
+Also shipping farther away could make you buy larger quantities.
+Also the farther away something is the more riskier, and to compensate you could have to increase inventory even more incase it gets lost along the way.
+- **So priorities of purchasing and logistics should be balanced with a total-cost analysis approach.
+There might be a more expensive supplier that can deliver small btaches and at low transport cost nearby, that is a better option that lower cost supplier in a distant location that requires to spend more moeny on inventory and transportation**

+## Part 2: Managing Supply Chain Processes

+“Use the SCOR Model to break your supply chain into high-level processes.

+Look at how different kinds of supply chains plan, source, make, and deliver products and services.

+Explore opportunities for capturing value and reducing waste with reverse supply chains.

+Think about the range of other processes that enable a supply chain to operate effectively.”

+### Chapter 4: Connecting Supply Chain Processes